AhmadDarKhalil/VISOR/README.md

 `output_resolution` (optional): output resolution of the generated masks/overlaid images.
 Default is Full HD (1920x1080)<br />
 `generate_video` (optional): whthear you want to create videos from the output images.
 Default is True

+You'll also get a `data_mapping.csv` file in the output directory, this file maps each colour in the PNG images into the object name.